Honda Civic (sixth generation): United Kingdom limited editions

-The MB6 VTi-S 5-door was made in a limited run of 500 of each body type, and only sold in the Honda colour 'Pirates Black', with body coloured bumpers.
+The MB6 VTi-S 5-door was made in a limited run of 500 of each body type, and only sold in the Honda color 'Pirates Black', with body colored bumpers.
 The VTI-S improved on the appearance of the standard Civic VTi 5-door with a more pronounced front lip and also a rear lip on the bumpers, and different side skirts.
 The VTi-S specification also included chrome/aluminium gear-knob(silver/black plastic on later VTiS models), VTI-S floor-mats and tailgate badging.
 It also came fitted with lightweight 15-inch Speedline Chrono alloy wheels, with a split spoke design.
 The later VTi-S models came fitted with the lightweight Speedline "fan" alloy wheels.
 Other than this, it is identical to the regular VTi.
 The instrument dials on later VTi-S models changed slightly, now with italic numbering.

 The 3-door EK4 VTi-S was produced in 1998 only and 200 were produced in this time, all on 'R' registration plates.
-Like the MB6 VTi-S, the EK4 VTi-S was based on the standard VTi hatch, with differences being the Starlight Black paint, front and rear bumper lips/skirts, rear mid-spoiler, 15-inch speedline chrono alloy wheels, the dashboard cluster used white numbering on the speedometer, fuel gauge etc., rather than orange/red as in the regular VTi, however it still retained the red needles.
+Like the MB6 VTi-S, the EK4 VTi-S was based on the standard VTi hatch, with differences being the Starlight Black paint, front and rear bumper lips/skirts, rear mid-spoiler, 15-inch Speedline chrono alloy wheels, the dashboard cluster used white numbering on the speedometer, fuel gauge etc., rather than orange/red as in the regular VTi, however it still retained the red needles.
 The boot badges spelling out 'Honda' 'Civic' '1.6VTi' and 'VTEC' were all replaced with a single VTi-S badge, and there was an alloy gear knob and VTi-S floor mats.
 Mechanically and in performance terms it is identical to a regular EK4 VTi.
 Due to a problem with the registration process, many genuine VTi-S' were not on the log books as a VTi-S, but a VTi, and regular VTi Civics were logged as VTi-S; this problem also affected the special edition EK4 Civic Jordan, of which some were also logged as a VTi-S.